TotalyEnglizLitrate/Liberty-Equality-Fraternity-C/Topics/4_Operators 1 - An Introduction.md

 - **Note:** C doesn't have boolean values out of the box, so 0 is false and anything else is true, you can access boolean types by including the `stdbool.h` header.

 `sizeof` - takes in a datatype/variable and returns the amount of memory it takes up in bytes
-- **Note:** This is a compile time operator, i.e the size of the argument is calculated when you compile the program and is substituted in.

 `(<type>)` - type casting operator, already discussed.